softwares-sorcerer-supreme/Microservice/README.md

 # Overview

 This project demonstrates a microservices architecture using .NET technologies.
 It consists of several components including an API Gateway, multiple services, and a database, all deployed locally using Docker.
+This project is mainly focused on showcasing my technical skills, with less emphasis on the business side.

-I am planning to build architect like this:
+I am planning to build architecture like this, this image just illustration my project, not 100% exactly what I am building:

 <img src="https://i.ytimg.com/vi/0Mzft2Kcev0/maxresdefault.jpg" alt="Ocelot API Gateway"/>